mahmoodr/tvhplayer_wiki/User-Guide.md

 ## Overview

 ### What is TVHplayer?
-TVHPlayer is a user-friendly application designed for streaming and recording live TV content.
+TVHplayer is a user-friendly application designed for streaming and recording live TV content.
 It uses [Tvheadend](https://tvheadend.org/), a popular open-source TV streaming server, as its backend.

 :warning: TVHplayer doesn't provide any built-in server.
 You must set up your own server to use this app.
 See below for how to set up a Tvheadend server.